koseiohara/forbit/README.md

 The Python interface keeps track of the current Fortran record number, reads or writes one fixed-size record at a time, and returns ordinary `numpy.ndarray` objects.

 ## Features
-- Read and write Fortran direct-access unformatted binary files.
+- Read and write Fortran direct-access unformatted binary files
-- Handle no-header fixed-record binary files.
+- Handle no-header fixed-record binary files
 - Return data as `numpy.ndarray`
-- Support 1D to 6D arrays.
+- Support 1D to 6D arrays
-- Support single precision and double precision floating-point data.
+- Support single precision and double precision floating-point data
-- Support explicit endian selection through Fortran's `CONVERT` specifier.
+- Support explicit endian selection through Fortran's `CONVERT` specifier
-- Keep the current record number internally and update it after each read or write.
+- Keep the current record number internally and update it after each read or write

 ## Requirements
 FORBIT is implemented with Python, NumPy, Cython, and Fortran.
 The package metadata declares support for CPython on POSIX/Linux with Python 3.7 to 3.13.

 Runtime dependency:
 - NumPy

 Build dependencies:
 - setuptools
 - wheel